waynegraham/registry.clir.org/_projects/2016-out-front-60-years-of-lgbtq-political-graphics-at-o.md

 ---
 layout: project
-title: "Out Front: 60 Years of LGBTQ Political Graphics at ONE Archives"
+title: Out Front: 60 Years of LGBTQ Political Graphics at ONE Archives
 ---